pramnora/bash/language/search/grep/01/README.md

 A real world example usage might be...

-I've created a simple [phone-numbers.csv] file;
+I've created a simple comma separated values file called:
+> phone-numbers.csv
 I keep on adding more and more data to this phone numbers list
-so that it, slowly, grows over time...;
+so that it, slowly, *grows* over time...;
 to become a list of over 200+ names/phone numbers/categories.

 Rather than attempt to scroll down through the full list...;